HexHive/seccell-memcache/README.md

 # Experiment: memcached-like microbenchmark

-We create a in-memory key-value store.
+We create a (single-threaded) in-memory key-value store.

 > Note: We shamelessly copy code from `memcached`.